August Neander: Personal influences

-People

 Shortly after Neander's birth, his mother Esther divorced her husband and moved the family to Hamburg where they experienced a great deal of poverty.
-However, Neander cherished this period in his life and described it in endearing terms as “men in all ages who…have been indebted to their pious mothers” for planting the seeds of faith in their hearts.
+However, Neander cherished this period in his life and described it in endearing terms as “men in all ages who… have been indebted to their pious mothers” for planting the seeds of faith in their hearts.

 This period in Neander's life had a profound effect on both his personal faith and his attitude towards life in general.
 Neander was often described as ‘wide-hearted’, ‘truthful’, ‘sincere’, ‘free from all the stuff of vanity’, ‘affectionate’, ‘innocent and pure of heart’.

 Neander felt indebted to his teacher and later his friend and colleague Schleiermacher.

-“To exhibit the history of the church of Christ, as a living witness of the divine power of Christianity; as a school of Christian experience; a voice, a sounding through the ages, of instruction, of doctrine, and of reproof, for all who are disposed to listen.”
+To exhibit the history of the church of Christ, as a living witness of the divine power of Christianity; as a school of Christian experience; a voice, a sounding through the ages, of instruction, of doctrine, and of reproof, for all who are disposed to listen.